 After each visiting group of African journalists, a group of ten American journalists will travel to the partner African countries to work for two weeks with their African counterparts.
 ICFJ expects the U.S. participants to gain appreciation for the countries and everyday lives of their counterparts, transmit their observations to their audiences and to cement lasting ties with their African colleagues.
-The four African partner organizations are:
+The African partner organizations are:

 • The Media Foundation for West Africa (Ghana)

 ICFJ’s partners will assist with participant recruitment, screening, selection and orientation, and will coordinate all activities with the Public Affairs Sections (PAS) of each country's U.S. embassy.
 They will also assist ICFJ in the participants’ post-travel activities, including debriefing with PAS.